 Congratulations!
 You have secured an interview with a potential employer, and now it is time to prepare.
-The interview process can be stressful enough but doing some careful preparation can put you in the best possible position towards a successful interview outcome.
-Here are some helpful tips to consider whether it’s a phone, virtual, or in-person interview.
+The process can be stressful enough but doing some careful preparation can put you in the best possible position towards a successful outcome.
+Here are some helpful tips to consider whether it’s a phone, virtual, or in-person meeting.

 - Check your device.
 If using a mobile device to conduct the call, make sure the phone is fully charged and test the microphone to make sure you can be heard clearly.

 - Find a quiet area to take the call.
 Make sure there are no distractions and avoid areas where there may be background noise that may interrupt the call or cause distractions.

 - DO NOT conduct the call while driving.
 Your focus should be on the call and not interrupted by traffic or distractions on the road.

 Virtual interviews provide a closer look into the candidate than over the phone.
 It is important to be prepared and plan on how to approach this type of meeting as it is becoming the norm with many companies.
 Below are some helpful tips on how to successfully approach a virtual interview.